IBM/CMMPPT/doc/README.md

 * **wit-winsdk.odt & wit-winsdk.pdf:**
   * Windows SDK Platform for CMMPPT
   * Explains how to work with (build, run, etc.) CMMPPT on Windows.

+#### **Note:**
+wit-intro-2 and wit-dh both refer to CMMPPT as "WIT: Watson Implosion Technology".
+Please note that CMMPPT has nothing to do with **Watson**, IBM's portfolio of AI tools, applications and solutions.
+"Watson Implosion Technology" was simply the IBM internal name for CMMPPT before it became open-source.
+(The name dates from a time before IBM's Watson AI portfolio existed.)
+Since wit-intro-2 and wit-dh have not been not revised since before CMMPPT became open-source, they use the old name.